 - Review each offer with a personal injury team member

 While a lawyer might advise you on the feasibility of each offer you receive, you will make the final decision.
-An acceptable settlement might be reached at any point in the compensation process, even if your case has already gone to court.
+An acceptable settlement might be reached at any point in the compensation process.
+This can happen even if your case has already gone to court.

 Once you decide to accept a settlement offer, you will sign documents agreeing not to seek any further financial compensation.
-If you cannot reach a mutually agreeable settlement, your compensation claim may proceed to court.
+Your compensation claim may proceed to court if you cannot reach a mutually agreeable settlement.

 What May Happen if You Cannot Reach a Settlement Agreement